‘My ambition was to put the industrial scene on the map’ — A guide to L.S. Lowry

 Given his day job and the seemingly naïve style of his paintings, it was long assumed that Lowry was self-taught.
 This is far from true: he took evening classes in painting and drawing at the Salford School of Art and Municipal College of Art, where he studied under the French Impressionist Adolphe Valette.
 ‘I cannot overestimate his effect on me,’ Lowry later said of Valette.

-Lowry never adopted an Impressionist technique or colour range — he used just five colours throughout his career: vermilion, ivory black, Prussian blue, yellow ochre and flake white.
+Lowry never adopted an Impressionist technique or colour range — he often claimed to use just five colours: vermilion, ivory black, Prussian blue, yellow ochre and flake white.
 What he did share with the Impressionists, however, was a fondness for capturing modern life in an urban landscape.

 3. A missed train changed his career